Chart Color Schemes

 Development

-Gulf has experienced approximately 7 dwelling approvals per year.
-Over the past five financial years, from FY21 to FY25, around 38 homes have been approved, with none yet in FY26.
-On average, each home built over these years accommodates about 3.3 new residents annually.
+Gulf has experienced approximately seven dwelling approvals per year.
+Over the past five financial years, from FY21 to FY25, 38 homes were approved.
+No dwellings have been approved in FY26 as of yet.

-This level is below average nationally, reflecting the area's maturity and suggesting possible planning constraints.
-New development consists predominantly of detached dwellings (80.0%) with townhouses or apartments making up the remainder (20.0%), maintaining Gulf's traditional low-density character focused on family homes.
-The estimated population per dwelling approval is 1821 people, indicating a quiet, low-activity development environment.
-Looking ahead, Gulf is projected to grow by approximately 661 residents by 2041.
-Development is keeping pace with this projected growth, though increasing competition among buyers may arise as the population expands.
+This level is below average nationally, reflecting the area's maturity and possible planning constraints.
+New development consists of 80% detached dwellings and 20% townhouses or apartments, maintaining the area's traditional low density character with a focus on family homes.
+The estimated population per dwelling approval is 1821 people, indicating a quiet, low activity development environment.
+According to AreaSearch's latest quarterly estimate, Gulf is projected to grow by 661 residents through to 2041.
+Development is keeping pace with projected growth, though buyers may face increasing competition as the population expands.

 Frequently Asked Questions - Development